blainehansen/votebase/README.next.md

   /// a list of static recurring actions of this Ruleset. all others not mentioned here are deleted
   static_recurring_events: Vec<StaticRecurringEvent>,
-  /// a predicate that determines what dynamic children to keep, and all others will be recursively deleted
+  /// a predicate that determines what dynamic recurring children to keep, and all others will be recursively deleted
   dynamic_recurring_event_keep_rule: String,
-  /// a predicate that determines what dynamic children to keep, and all others will be recursively deleted
+  /// a predicate that determines what dynamic standalone children to keep, and all others will be recursively deleted
   dynamic_standalone_event_keep_rule: String,
 }
 ```

 <!-- https://www.postgresql.org/docs/current/app-pgrestore.html -->